Statistical properties of speckle patterns for a random number of scatterers and nonuniform phase distributions: The distribution of amplitudes

 Hence, if the tail of $p_k$ decays sufficiently fast, the distribution of the amplitude becomes peaked at its average value $|E_{*}(\beta)|$.
 Using the explicit form of $E_{*}(\beta)$, Eq. (\ref{jjaa1}), we can rewrite $\mathcal{P}_{\beta} (A)$ as follows

-This is the sync multiplied by a factor that depends on the phase distribution.
+This is the sinc function multiplied by a factor that depends on the phase distribution.
 Thus, for biased distributions $\Omega(\phi)$, despite phases being generally random variables, the amplitude equals its average value as long as $\Delta_\nu=0$.
 Figure \ref{bias1} shows numerical histograms of the amplitude obtained from Eq. (\ref{hopi1}) for different sizes $N$ in the regime of weak fluctuations in the number of scatterers.
 Clearly, as $N$ increases, the histograms in figure (\ref{hopi1}) become sharply peaked at $\langle A \rangle = |E_{*}(\beta)|$, confirming Eq. (\ref{hhzzp}).
-When all phases are equal to a constant, Eq. (\ref{hhzzp}) reduces to the usual sync.
+When all phases are equal to a constant, Eq. (\ref{hhzzp}) reduces to the usual sinc function.

 In the regime of strong fluctuations in the number of scatterers, we combine Eqs. (\ref{gfdsw}) and (\ref{gdew1}) and obtain the explicit formula

 Figure \ref{biased} compares Eq. (\ref{hdpo}) with histograms of the amplitude generated from numerical results for finite $N$.
 The latter are obtained from Eq. (\ref{hopi1}) for several realizations of the model.
 Figure \ref{biased} demonstrates the exactness of Eq. (\ref{hdpo}) in depicting the amplitude distribution in cases involving biased random phases and strong fluctuations in the number of scatterers.